-Starting off – the money you need to get the training you need
+Pay starting off – the money you need to get the training you need

-- Paid CDL training options – driving school tuition reimbursement, up-front tuition payment or other funding sources available
+- Paid CDL training options – driving school tuition reimbursement, up-front tuition payment or other funding sources available.

-- Paid orientation – your transportation, lodging and most meals are on us with a set daily pay rate and your first paycheck during your second week
+- Paid orientation – your transportation, lodging and most meals are on us with a set daily pay rate and your first paycheck during your second week.

-Your first 3-6 months on the job – embrace the learning (and earning) curve
+Pay your first 3-6 months on the job – embrace the learning (and earning) curve

 - Keeping perspective – your patience will pay off — in about the time it takes your debt-ridden college friends to finish one semester, you’ll have passed the biggest hurdle of your career.

-The last half of your first year – it pays to be patient
+Pay the last half of your first year – it pays to be patient

 - Now that’s more like it – As you grow as a driver, your paychecks will grow with it, and typically by this stage, you’ll start approaching 100 percent capability.
-Accordingly, you can expect paychecks to be north of $1,100/week within this timeframe.
+Accordingly, you can expect paychecks to be approaching of $1,100/week within this timeframe.